SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 3.  lenin

-4.  \'And so in capitalist society we have a democracy that is curtailed, wretched, false, a democracy only for the rich, for the minority.
+    1.  \'And so in capitalist society we have a democracy that is curtailed, wretched, false, a democracy only for the rich, for the minority.
 The dictatorship of the proletariat, the period of transition to communism, will for the first time create democracy for the people, for the majority, along with the necessary suppression of the exploiters, of the minority.
         Communism alone is capable of providing really complete democracy, and the more complete it is, the sooner it will become unnecessary and wither away of its own accord. \' (Lenin, *State and Revolution*, 1917)

+    2.  \"\[The state is\] a special machine for the suppression of one class by another, and, what is more, of the majority by the minority.\' (Lenin, *State and Revolution*, 1917)

-5.  aristotle
+4.  aristotle

     1.  \'So it is clear that a polis is of best size when it has a population large enough for a self-sufficient lifestyle but one